ashwin9297nair/Movie-Recommendation-System/README.md

 ## Technical Aspects

 * **Cosine similarity**\
 Cosine similarity is a metric used to measure how similar the two items or documents are irrespective of their size.
 It measures the cosine of an angle between two vectors projected in multi-dimensional space.
 This allows us to measure the similarity of a document of any type.
-Due to a multi-dimensional array, any number of variables (which are treated as dimensions) can be used, which in turn supports large sized documents\
+Due to a multi-dimensional array, any number of variables (which are treated as dimensions) can be used, which in turn supports large sized documents.

-Mathematically, the cosine of the angle of between two vectors is derived from the dot product of the two vectors divided by the product of the two vectors’ magnitude.\
+Mathematically, the cosine of the angle of between two vectors is derived from the dot product of the two vectors divided by the product of the two vectors’ magnitude.

 ![image5](https://user-images.githubusercontent.com/69259443/117536113-e274b300-b016-11eb-9002-3f3c815007a5.png)